cppalliance/safe-cpp/proposal/draft.md

 'R7 = { 8, 9, 10, 11 }
 ```

-The drops of `x` and `y`, when they go out of scope, are the potentially invalidating actions. `y` goes out of scope at P9, and the loans with regions `R2` and `R7` are live at P9 (because they have 9 in their sets).
+The drops of `x` and `y` are the potentially invalidating actions. `y` goes out of scope at P9, and the loans with regions `R2` and `R7` are live at P9 (because they have 9 in their sets).
 The 'R2 loan borrows variable `x`, which is non-overlapping with the drop operand `y`, so it's not an invalidating action.
 The 'R7 loan borrows variable `y`, which is overlapping with the drop operand `y`, so we get a borrow checker error.
 The drop of `x` is benign, since no loan is live at P12.

 ### Lifetime parameters